25 Classic Foods from the '80s

 You can still find Pop-Tarts in myriad flavors on the grocery shelves, but you won't find Dutch Apple.
 The flavor was launched in the '70s but was one of the official Pop-Tart flavors of the 1984 U.S. Olympic Team.
 We're not saying eating Pop-Tarts will help you win an Olympic medal, but the team did go on to win eight of them in Sarajevo, so you decide.

 After working as a talent scout for the William Morris agency, Wally Amos turned his aunt's chocolate chip cookie recipe into the crispy, chocolatey treats we know and love today.
-He actually created the brand in 1975, but it wasn't until the '80s that it really took off.
+He created the brand in 1975, but it wasn't until the '80s that it took off.
 He no longer owns his namesake cookies, but fortunately for us, they're still on grocery store shelves.

 Sunkist Fun Fruits